bayareadevosymposium/bayareadevosymposium/_pages/talks.md

 <h3>Young Children’s and Caregivers’ Evaluations about Household Helping in the U.S.</h3>
 <em>Margie Martinez, UCSC</em>
-{% details Abstract %}
-Young children’s helping can benefit the helper more than the receiving parent.
+<blockquote>Young children’s helping can benefit the helper more than the receiving parent.
 This study examined how children and their caregivers incorporate the helper and recipient interests in evaluations of household helping.
 U.S. 4- to 6-year-olds (N = 87; 47 girls, 40 boys; 71% European American, 23% Asian American, 14% Latinx, 3% Black, and 2% Native American) and their caregivers evaluated whether a child in hypothetical scenarios should help their parent.
 Children’s judgments and reasoning incorporated both helper and recipient interests, whereas caregivers’ responses weighed the interests of the helping child more heavily.
 Caregiver judgments about obligation predicted children’s judgments.
-Findings suggest that perceptions of whose interests are served shape judgments and decisions around young children’s prosocial behaviors at home.
+Findings suggest that perceptions of whose interests are served shape judgments and decisions around young children’s prosocial behaviors at home.</blockquote>
-{% enddetails %}